 Print-based educational materials converted into specialized formats, related to the requirements of the IDEA statute.View in glossary

-A book, article, or other published material that can be retrieved by and read via a computer or ebook reader.View in glossary
+Published material retrieved and read via a computer.View in glossary

 Artificial production of human speech, using special software and/or hardware.View in glossary

 The AIM Explorer is designed to be used by a reader working collaboratively with an educator, tutor, parent, or assistive technology specialist as a guide.
 The guide may create a student account in order to re-assess reader preferences at a later time, or lead the reader on an exploration without creating an account.
 In both cases a reader summary profile will be created at the end of the exploration, but student preferences will only be saved if an account is created.
 Alternatively, a reader could initiate an exploration independently.

 Equipment or system where principal function is creation, conversion, duplication, control, display, interchange, transmission, reception, or broadcast of data.View in glossary